 Title 33—Navigation and Navigable Waters

-For the reasons set forth in the preamble, the agencies propose to amend 33 CFR part 328 as follows:
+For the reasons set forth in the preamble, title 33, chapter II of the Code of Federal Regulations is amended as follows:

 PART 328—DEFINITION OF WATERS OF THE UNITED STATES

-1. Authority: The authority citation for part 328 continues to read as follows: 33 U.S.C.
+1. Authority: The authority citation for part 328 is revised read as follows: 33 U.S.C.
 1251 et seq.

 2. Section 328.3 is amended by revising paragraphs (a) through (c) and removing paragraphs (d) and (e) to read as follows: